tytydraco/yessleep/out/The_Trail_Surgeon.md

 Suddenly, a sound.
 From up the trail.
 I screamed louder now.
 The old man looked up, his mouth covered in flesh.
 He picked up his bag, instruments spilling out, and hoofed it into the woods.

 A couple, a man and a woman, approached me.
-When they saw my gruesome condition, they both vomited into the ground simultaneously.
+When they saw my gruesome condition, they both vomited onto the ground simultaneously.
 I started sobbing.
 Once they composed themselves, they approached me, horrified.

 “Oh my god!”
 The woman shrieked.